lawrennd/old_talks/_ml/meta-modelling-and-deploying-ml-software.md

 \notes{Meta modelling involves fiting machine learning models to existing systems to improve speed and interpretability.}

-\notes{Deep Gaussian processes are a flexible approach to meta modelling.}
+\notes{Deep Gaussian processes are a flexible approach to meta modelling, which provide the necessary uncertainty estimates and the potential for being more mathematically tractable.}

 \slides{* ML deployed in interacting systems.
 * Meta modelling fits statistical models to existing *mechanistic* models.